-The bill requires law enforcement officials to electronically record all juvenile custodial interrogations.
+The act requires law enforcement officials or agents to electronically record all juvenile custodial interrogations.
 Law enforcement agencies are encouraged to adopt and follow national model policies that are included in P.O.S.T. rules concerning law-enforcement-conducted interrogations involving a juvenile.

-The bill directs the P.O.S.T. board to develop a live, virtual, interactive training program for peace officers on the enforcement of laws related to custodial interrogation of juveniles to ensure uniform interpretation of the law.
+The act directs the P.O.S.T. board to develop a live, virtual, training program for peace officers on the enforcement of laws related to custodial interrogation of juveniles to ensure uniform interpretation of the law.
 The state shall cover any local law enforcement agency costs associated with the training.

 For the 2023-24 state fiscal year, $37,500 is appropriated to the department of law from the P.O.S.T. board cash fund for peace officers standards and training board support.